 China practises "pick and choose" in its relations with the European Union, focusing on its direct interests, and often ignoring EU norms in its proposals.
 It has vastly increased efforts to strengthen bilateral relations with member states, putting special emphasis on Europe's periphery.
 China holds its own summit with central and eastern European nations, the so-called 16+1, and it seized the opportunity of the euro crisis for massive takeovers in southern Europe.
-Fascinatingly, its offers and their packaging are not very different from those offered to African and other developing nations: a flurry of projects creating competition among recipients, loans at commercial rates, and a strong insistence on identical statements and agreements.
+Fascinatingly, its offers and their packaging are not very different from those made to African and other developing nations: a flurry of projects creating competition among recipients, loans at commercial rates, and a strong insistence on identical statements and agreements.

 China is now inside Europe.
-Its soft power diplomacy relies on repetitive and positive messages.
-There is a gold rush by some European figures, while many companies, media groups, and universities seek to protect their access to the Chinese market.
-The EU has been learning from the experience of difficult - or sometimes inexistent - relations.
+Its soft power diplomacy relies on positive, repeated messages.
+There is a gold rush on the part of some European figures, while many companies, media groups, and universities seek to protect their access to the Chinese market.

+The EU has been learning from the experience of difficult - or sometimes non-existent - relations.
 New agreements are missing, even on trade and economic issues which are at the core of the interest for Europe.
-The agreed Agenda 2020 for political and security cooperation with China is fulfilled only minimally - with human rights and humanitarian aid as the most disappointing areas.
+The agreed Agenda 2020 for political and security cooperation with China has been fulfilled only minimally - with human rights and humanitarian aid as the most disappointing areas.
 This gap is also explained by the opportunistic behaviour of many - but not all - member states.
-Climate and environment issues seem more promising, but at the 2017 EU-China summit, China held a joint statement on climate hostage to its dispute on market economy status.
-Europe does not link together different issues.
+Climate and environment issues seem more promising, but at the 2017 EU-China summit China held a joint statement on climate hostage to its dispute on market economy status.
+Europe does not link together different issues in this way.
 It seeks engagement with China on peacekeeping and support for fragile states, but at best these actions happen only side by side and not jointly.

-Europe is turning to realist engagement with China, getting over the mirage of cash from China.
-China is strengthening its command economy, turning to full state-led industry and technology policies, including their military applications.
+Europe is now turning towards realist engagement with China, getting over the temptation of cash from China.
+China is strengthening its command economy, turning to full state-led industry and technology policies, including its military applications.
 In Europe, this means acquisition of critical technologies, scientific cooperation agreements mirroring China 2025 goals, and other massive plans to lead the fourth industrial revolution.